Mariners reliever Sergio Romo reaches 800th MLB appearance, says ‘it would be cool’ to get to 900

-“It was June 26, 2008, Cleveland,” he said late Monday evening, April 11, after the Mariners’ 4-0 loss to the Twins.
+“It was June 26, 2008, Cleveland,” he said late Tuesday evening after the Mariners' 4-0 loss to the Twins.
 “Oh man, I’m just kind of trying to hold it in right now.”

 But like a payoff pitch with the game on the line, Romo pulled it together and recalled the rest of that first MLB relief appearance.